MATH-1100-WBP02

 - Reading from (mostly) the textbook:

-- Exercises due on November 30 Tuesday (submit these here on Canvas):
+- Exercises due on September 25 Wednesday (submit these on Canvas):

-Fill in the blanks with equations or inequalities (possibly compound)
+Fill in the blanks with inequalities (possibly compound)

 that don't involve absolute values: